Utilising the capacity and reach of the oneworld® alliance network, you can plan and book your itinerary almost anywhere around the globe.

 - South America

-- A minimum of three oneworld continents must be included in your oneworld Explorer fare, or four from the Southern Hemisphere and Africa where three-continent itineraries are unavailable.
+- A minimum of three oneworld continents must be included in your oneworld Explorer fare.

 - Travel from continent to continent must occur in a continuous westward or eastward direction.3